GER 101. Beginning German. (4)

 GER 232.
 The Holocaust in German Literature, History, and Film.
 (3) (MPF)

 Critical reading, reflection, and discussion of Holocaust representations.
 Introduction to historical and political context and survey of debates surrounding memory culture.
 Examination of fiction, autobiographical writing, historical texts, and film with a focus on German-language sources.
-Taught in translation.
+Taught in English.
 IIB, IIIB.
 CAS-B.

 GER 252.
 The German-Jewish Experience.
 (3) (MPF, MPT)